Mechanical Pencils, Leads and Erasers

 Pencils used in the field should have a broad lead that will glide smoothly over wet paper without digging in.
 The pencils sold here have a broad 1.1 millimeter lead -- much wider than the typical office pencil with a medium (0.7 millimeter) or fine (0.5 millimeter) lead.
 Narrow leads break easily and can cut into wet paper.

 Pencils used for note taking in the field should have a hard lead that requires less frequent sharpening, deposits a minimum amount of graphite, and smears less than a soft pencil lead.
 The pencils sold here have HB leads, the same as the #2 pencils that you probably learned to write with in elementary school.

 Finally, the lead in a mechanical pencil is not sharpened.
 Instead, it wears down during writing and maintains a blunt point.
 Blunt points are best for writing in wet conditions and on synthetic papers.
 A very sharp point will dig into the paper, whereas a blunt point will glide over the paper.

 What You Get:

 Each pencil ships with six extra leads and two extra erasers.
 We suggest getting an extra package of each so you are prepared in the field.
 Black pencils ship with black leads.
-Red pencils ship with red leads.
+Red leads sold separately.

 When a Pen Is a Better Choice